micangl/cmp-vimtex/doc/TUTORIAL.md

   Alternatively, the `perform_search` can be used to immediately perform a websearch with a specific engine.
   It can, optionally, receive as argument a table with the engine key, which unusprisingly specifies which engine to use.
-  If none is provided, the default is used; this can be specified with the []() field.
+  If none is provided, the default is used; this can be specified with the [default](#searchdefault-string) field.
 As an example:
   ```lua
   vim.keymap.set("i", "<C-s>", function() require('cmp_vimtex.search').perform_search({ engine = "arxiv", }) end)
   ```

   Notice how `perform_search` is wrapped in an anonymous function.

-  The browser employed to perform the websearch is determined by the [browser]() option.
+  The browser employed to perform the websearch is determined by the [browser](#searchbrowser-string) option.

   The engines shipped with the plugin are: